 Zucchini!!
 The secret's out.
 Our new favorite recipe has vegetables hidden within and you wouldn't even know.
 Trust us.
 We tested this one on the Food Matters Team and not one of them picked it.

 Which makes this the perfect recipe for the little ones who might usually screw their nose up at green vegetables.
 Just don't tell them that it's hidden in there ;-)

 - 3 tbsp flaxmeal

 - 1/2 cup chocolate chips (optional, vegan or high-quality choc chips)

 - Preheat oven to 350°F (180°C), and line a 9×13" baking dish with parchment paper.

 - In a large mixing bowl, whisk together the zucchini, almond milk, vanilla extract, flaxmeal, and melted coconut oil. (tip: put zucchini in a food processor first for fine shreds.)

-- In another bowl, combine Food Matters Superfood Chocolate, coconut flour, salt, baking soda, coconut sugar and chocolate chips.
+- In another bowl, combine raw cacao, coconut flour, salt, baking soda, coconut sugar and chocolate chips.
 Stir well.

 - Pour wet into dry, stir until evenly mixed, then pour into the baking dish.